genelet/mlm/README.md

 ```
 in which *typeid* is the unique ID; *name* the membership name such as "Gold Membership"; *short* its abbreation; *price* the minimal price of this membership's initial sign-up package, and *bv* the _Bonus Value_ of the package. *yes21* and *c_upper* are put there for *Pairing* bonus only: *yes21* means whether or not the membership allows *2:1* type of pairing in additional to *1:1*, and *c_upper* the upper limit in dollar amount for each pairing.

 Note that signup is not the only type of shopping packages in your system.
-Customers who already have joint as members, may shop your other products sporadically.
+Customers who already have been joint as members, may shop your other products sporadically.
 This retail shopping will be assigned with *typeid* of value *SHOP_typeid* defined in *config.json*.

 ### 2.2) Unilevel Bonus (or Direct Bonus)

-Every time, when an existing member refers a new member to join your MLM system, she will be rewarded with *Unilevel Bonus*.
+Every time, when an existing member refers a new member to join the MLM system, she will be rewarded with *Unilevel Bonus*.
 She is called _sponsor_, and the new member her _offspring_.
-The dollar amount of the bonus is defined in table *def_direct*:
+The dollar amount of the bonus is defined in table *def_direct*, which enables you to define privileges for various membership types
 ```
 CREATE TABLE def_direct (
   directid tinyint(3) unsigned NOT NULL,